wuic/wuic/README.md

 TODO before next RC:
 - Fixes polling sample with jetty 9
-- favicon.ico returns 404
 - Random NPE on JS sprite sample
 - Bootstrap sample is broken when HTTP/2 is enabled
-- Fix #150 with a property file for common component properties.

 ### Migration guides